-Simon Bridges attacks Jacinda Ardern over Tokelau trip
+'Part-time PM': Simon Bridges attacks Jacinda Ardern over Tokelau trip

 After crisis calls from the capital, Ardern took questions and said she was not worried about the protests escalating.

-"Regardless of what's happening domestically or locally we have a great team that pick up the reigns when offshore," she told Newshub.
+"Regardless of what's happening domestically or locally we have a great team that pick up the reins when offshore," she told Newshub.